The Logarithmic Sobolev Inequality for Gibbs measures on infinite product of Heisenberg groups: (LSq) type inequality under (H2).

-\begin{proposition} If conditions $\textbf{B}$ are satisfied then the following Log-Sobolev type inequality holds for some positive constant $R_{2}$ independent of $f$ and $i$. \end{proposition} \begin{proof} If we apply the Gibbs measure at the Log-Sobolev type inequality (\ref{1.9col1.3P5}), from Corollary \ref{col1.3p5} we have
+\begin{proposition} Assume hypothesis (H2).
+If the conditions (C1)-(C3) are satisfied, then the following Log-Sobolev type inequality holds for some positive constant $R_{2}$ independent of $f$ and $i$. \end{proposition} \begin{proof} If we apply the Gibbs measure at the Log-Sobolev type inequality (\ref{1.9col1.3P5}), from Corollary \ref{col1.3p5} we have

 where we used that $D_i(\omega)$ is localised in $\Lambda(i)$ and that $M(i)=\mathbb{Z}\smallsetminus\Lambda(i)$.
 If we use again the entropic inequality (\ref{3.4Pap2}) as we did in Proposition \ref{prp3.2Pap2} to bound the last term on the right hand side of (\ref{1.22lem1.7P5}), we obtain